A Benchmark Model for Fixed-Target Arctic Sea Ice Forecasting: A Benchmark Predictive Model for Arctic Sea Ice Extent

 We consider target-date forecasting for September average daily sea ice extent, $SIE_{9}$, conditioning on the expanding historical sample as we move from June through the end of September.
-We forecast using a simple statistical model (SRM), regressing September extent on four covariates:
+We forecast using a simple reduced-form model, which we call the ``benchmark predictive model" (BPM), regressing September extent on four covariates:

 where $SIE_p$ denotes average daily extent during period $p$ (hence, for example, $SIE_9$ denotes September extent), ``$\rightarrow$" denotes ``is regressed on", and the rest of the notation is obvious.